Chapter 9 · Bookmark this · Lookup page

 Plugin manifest format, marketplace submission, plugin-vs-skill distinction:

 Shell commands, HTTP endpoints, or LLM prompts fired at specific lifecycle events.
-Events include SessionStart, PreToolUse, PostToolUse, FileChanged, Stop, PreCompact, and many more.
+Events include SessionStart, PreToolUse, PostToolUse, FileChanged, Stop, PreCompact, MessageDisplay (transform or hide assistant message text as it is displayed), and many more.

-.claude/settings.json under "hooks", or in a plugin's hooks/hooks.jsonBuild custom MCP servers with the MCP SDK (Python or TypeScript):
+.claude/settings.json under "hooks", or in a plugin's hooks/hooks.jsoneffort.level in the JSON input and as $CLAUDE_EFFORT in the environment — handy for hooks that should behave differently depending on current effortBuild custom MCP servers with the MCP SDK (Python or TypeScript):

 mcp-builder skill in anthropics/skills scaffolds oneEvery official link referenced across this guide, in one place.